ricardomm7/leaflink/docs/sprintB/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** All, it's up to HRM to decide. (special characters or algarisms should not be allowed in the skill name)

-> **Question:** Do I need to add skills by writing them or can I just give a file with all of the skills?
+> **Question:** Do I need to add skills by writing them or can I just give a file with all the skills?
 >
 > **Answer:** Both are acceptable since the business the same the crucial difference resides in the UX.

 > **Question:** Does the HRM need to see the confirmation of the success of the operation and the skills added or just
 > the success of the operation?
 >
-> **Answer:** It will depend on if you opt to insert one skil or a set of skils in a batch.
+> **Answer:** It will depend on if you opt to insert one skill or a set of skills in a batch.
 Maybe some adaptation needed.

 > **Question:** Is there any other possible outcome like if the HMR does not put the requested data, do I need to ask
 > the user to register a different competence?
 >
 > **Answer:** This US is quite simple, atm a skill is simply a name.

-> **Question:** What criteria are needed to register a skill?
->
-> **Question:** What kind of information does a skill have?
+> **Question:** What criteria are needed to register a skill and what kind of information does a skill have ?
 >
 > **Answer:** the name of the skill, for example: pruner; lorry driver; phytopharmaceutical applicator